 Unless the writing occurs in class, all work you submit must be ready at the start of class on the due date.
 Papers should be typed using a standard 12-point double-spaced font (Times, Calibri) with one-inch margins and must be stapled.
 For every assignment you turn in, unless I indicate otherwise, use a single-spaced heading that includes your name, the instructor's name, the course number, the assignment, the date, and the word count.
 Please type this heading on the left side of the first page of every out of class assignment.

 Example Heading: Student Name

 Ms. Shannon Mondor

 English 1A

 Reading Response #4-Coates, Part 2

-October 9, 2016

-Word Count: 523
+October 9, 2017 Word Count: 523

-For assignments longer than one page, have a right-aligned header (typed or written in by hand) with your last name and the page number.
-If necessary, handwrite this.
-Do NOT forget to staple your work before submitting it.

 Canvas: